 |Money purchase scheme||The total market value of the funds/assets held, unless a scheme pension is paid, in which case a factor of 20:1 is used.|

 |Cash balance plan||The value of the benefits as calculated in line with the scheme rules.|

-The scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the member is actually liable for.
-This means the amount of tax the scheme trustee deducts may be greater or less than the amount which should apply to the member.
-If the member thinks that they have paid too much or not enough tax then they will need to discuss this with HMRC.
+The scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the individual is actually liable for.
+This means the amount of tax the scheme trustee deducts may be greater or less than the amount which should apply to the individual.
+If they think that they have paid too much or not enough tax then they will need to discuss this with HMRC.

-If the member would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount they can take tax-free on payment of a winding-up lump sum will still only be 25%.
+If they would have been entitled to more than 25% of their benefits value as tax-free cash at retirement, the amount they can take tax-free on payment of a winding-up lump sum will still only be 25%.
 The enhanced entitlement to tax-free cash will be lost.